Project Wildlife - San Diego Campus

 Check out this virtual tour of our Bahde Widllife Center!

 New volunteers are typically recruited seasonally, on an as-needed basis.
-During open recruitment periods, application links are available at the bottom of this page!

 Each volunteer will contribute one 4-hour shift a week, interacting with staff, other volunteers and animals in care.